westonkl/InterviewPrep/README.md

 - Get hands on and try tutorials and experiment

 ## Questions for an interviewer:
-It is important to ask questions during and at the end of an interview, try one of these :speech_balloon:
+:speech_balloon: It is important to ask questions during and at the end of an interview, try one of these:
 - What would my normal day look like?
 - Can you tell me about whom I will be working with?
 - How is mentorship approached?